-14. Significant event
+13. Significant event

 On March 11, 2020, the World Health Organization declared a global pandemic for the COVID-19 virus.
 The Organization is following health advisories and mandatory requirements from local, provincial and national health and government organizations.
-The Organization has been unable to go into schools throughout 2020 due to the COVID-19 virus but has worked towards creating resources to be utilized online.
 Revenues have remained comparable to the prior year as the Agriculture Sector has remained strong throughout the pandemic.
 The long-term financial impact on the Organization is unknown, but may be significant.